 U-2a Pre-position emergency responders during road blockages.
-The access plan submitted to PG&E by the transportation contractor shall include provisions for the pre-positioning of emergency vehicles and personnel prepared to respond to an emergency at DCPP if access cannot be maintained along the transportation route for the RSGs.
-The Applicant shall coordinate with County emergency service providers to determine the appropriate resources to be pre-positioned in case of an emergency.
+The access plan submitted to PG&E by the transportation contractor shall include provisions for the pre-positioning of emergency vehicles and personnel prepared to respond to an emergency-at DCPP if access cannot be maintained along the transportation route for the RSGs.
+The Applicant shall coordinate with County emergency service providers and the Port San Luis Harbor District to determine the appropriate resources to be pre-positioned in case of an emergency.
 A copy of the access plan shall be provided to the CPUC for review and approval prior to any transport activities.